big city

 Comparing Prosthetic Device Coverage Across Health Plans

-The cost of prosthetics will vary depending on your circumstances; the same goes for insurance coverage.
-In most cases, insurance plans will cover at least some of the prosthetic costs; however, you may not be enough to foot the total bill.
+The cost of prosthetics varies depending on your circumstances, and the same goes for insurance coverage.
+In most cases, insurance plans will cover at least some of the prosthetic costs; however, it may not be enough to foot the total bill.

-Therefore, it is essential to know the specifics of your insurance plan, the extent of its coverage, and your financial responsibility.
+Therefore, it’s essential to know the specifics of your insurance plan, the extent of its coverage, and your financial responsibility.
 Additionally, all types of insurance require you to have seen a doctor in the preceding six months.

 Employer-Sponsored Insurance

 Employers who provide coverage might pay a larger portion of the bill for prosthetic limbs.
-However, depending on your insurance plan, you must still meet your deductible and/or copay.
+Nevertheless, depending on your insurance plan, you must still meet your deductible and/or copay.
 The ACA requires small-group insurance plans to cover Essential Health Benefits, including prosthetics.
-Though large corporations often offer health insurance that covers prosthetics, the law does not require them to do so.
+Though large corporations often offer health insurance that covers prosthetics, the law doesn’t require them to do so.

 Marketplace Insurance